-American Assembly of Collegiate Schools of Business -graduate and undergraduate levels.
+American Assembly of Collegiate Schools of Business - graduate and undergraduate levels.

 The Albers School of Business has two principal divisions, undergraduate and graduate studies.
-Undergraduate majors are offered in five business fields: accounting, finance, general business, management and marketing.
+Undergraduate majors are offered in six business fields: accounting, finance, general business, management, marketing and information systems management.
 In addition, the School contains the Economics department which offers a bachelor's degree program and an undergraduate minor.

-All entering Freshman and undergraduate transfer students who meet the University's regular admission standards may be admitted to the Albers School of Business for lower division courses and all courses in Economics.
+All entering Freshman and undergraduate transfer students who meet the University's regular admission standards may be admitted to the Albers Schol of Business for lower division courses and all courses in Economics.